Parameterized Max Min Feedback Vertex Set: Natural Parameter Algorithm

-After exhaustively applying the aforementioned rules, it holds that $\forall u \in U$, $\deg_{F \cup U} (u) \geq 2$, i.e.\ $G[U]$ is a forest containing trees, all the leaves of which have at least one edge to $F$.
-Moreover, $G[F]$ comprises an independent set.
-We proceed with a branching strategy that produces instances of \ammFVS{} of reduced measure of progress.
-If at some point $\mu \leq 1$, then~\cref{lem:end_of_progress} can be applied.
+After exhaustively applying the aforementioned rules, it holds that $\forall u \in U$, $\deg_{F \cup U} (u) \geq 2$, thus $G[U]$ is a forest containing trees, all the leaves of which have at least one edge to $F$.
+Moreover, $F$ is an independent set.
+We proceed with a branching strategy that produces instances of {\ammFVS} of reduced measure of progress.
+If at some point $\mu(\mathcal{I}) \leq 1$ for some produced instance $\mathcal{I}$, then \cref{lem:end_of_progress} can be applied.